I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 8. Chitharal Jain Monuments

 Chitharal, a town 45 kilometres from Kanyakumari, is known for its hillock cave containing rock-cut Jain monuments.
-This unique site is somewhere that both students of ancient history and anyone who appreciates heritage will enjoy.
+Both students of ancient history and anyone who appreciates heritage will enjoy visiting this site.

 Jainism had a major influence in Tamil Nadu in the earlier days.
 It is believed that the Chitharal Jain monuments were created over a long period from the 1st century BC to the 9th century AD.